mengzhuo/gontpd/README.md

 # gontpd

-A high performance sntp daemon focus on stratum > 2 serving
+A high performance NTP daemon written in Go.

 Only support Linux